EduardoAC/browser-extension-boilerplate/README.md

   - [x] Wrapper around fetch method to simplify usage GET, PUT, POST and DELETE
   - [ ] Support for streaming requests
 - [ ] Support for Single Sign-On through cookies
-- [ ] CSS modules injection into React Shadow
+- [x] CSS injection into React Shadow
 - [x] Support testing using Vitest
 - and much more